The Ultimate Guide to SLI/SLO

 - Monitor your burn rate over a long lookback period, such as 1h.

-- The main purpose is to detect gradual deterioration (such as an increase in query latency due to the number of DB records, or n+1 of a new feature code that has been released) rather than detecting sudden deterioration in service quality of fast.
+- The purpose is to detect gradual deterioration (such as an increase in query latency due to the number of DB records, or n+1 of new feature code) rather than detecting sudden deterioration in service quality.

 Fast and slow combined burn rate alert